-The media event segment of Destination St. Kitts and Nevis allows both stakeholders and journalists the opportunity to meet on a one-to-one basis; and for stakeholders to share their Hotel, Destination Management Company or Private Aviation Terminal Services.
+The media event segment of Destination St. Kitts and Nevis allows both stakeholders and journalists the opportunity to meet on a one-to-one basis; and for stakeholders to share their Hotel, Destination Management Company (such as this Global DMC) or Private Aviation Terminal Services.
 An opportunity not always realised for all stakeholders with journalists.

 Amongst the key media in attendance were Wendy Driver of Mail on Sunday; Marjorie Yue, Sunday Mirror; Lisa Grainger, freelance; Paul Scudamore, Editor-in-Chief of Travel Bulletin; Jennifer Morris, Travel Weekly; Kate Lam, Noted Mag and notable bloggers, Travel Bunny, The Gentleman Traveller and Travel with Kate.

 The delegation consisting of The Honourable Lindsay F.P.
 Grant, Minister of Tourism, International Trade, Industry and Commerce; Chairman, Nick Menon, CEO Racquel Brown and CEO Greg Phillips respectively of the St. Kitts and Nevis Tourism Authorities, addressed the audience during the evening with Minister Grant leading the announcements of the new destination product.